telerik/maui-docs/knowledge-base/enable-indicator-click-slideview-maui.md

 </telerik:RadSlideView>
 ```

-By following these steps, you will enable the functionality to click on the indicator in order to navigate to items in SlideView for .NET MAUI on mobile.
+By following these steps, you enable mobile device users to switch between SlideView items by tapping the indicator.

 ## Notes

-- All indicator properties for SlideView in .NET MAUI are described in the [documentation](https://docs.telerik.com/devtools/maui/controls/slideview/indicators).
+For all available SlideView indicator properties, see the [.NET MAUI SlideView Indicator](https://docs.telerik.com/devtools/maui/controls/slideview/indicators) article.

 ## See Also